KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### 21c Museum Hotel

-Last year, I didn't make it ot the [21c Museum Hotel](https://www.21cmuseumhotels.com/) to see the artwork, so I thought it would be a fun experience this year.
+Last year, I didn't make it to the [21c Museum Hotel](https://www.21cmuseumhotels.com/) to see the artwork, so I thought it would be a fun experience this year.
 The hotel is filled with artwork.
-I was particularly taken by the see-into bathrooms, and the bank vault was a fun throwback to the hotel's past as a bank.
+I was particularly taken by the see-into bathrooms.
+Also, the bank vault was a fun throwback to the hotel's past as a bank.

 <!--
 Video